 - (1) Statement of the question.
 What problems did you set out to investigate?
 What were the key issues? - (2) Background.
 Is there anything we need to know before thinking about your project? - (3) Method of collection.
 What did you do?
 How?
 Give enough information about the collection of your data (whether you collected it yourself or not) to allow readers/listeners to assess its strengths and weaknesses.
 For an experiment, how did you assign subject to treatments?
 Was there blinding?
-For an observational study, how did you control for lurking variables? - (4) Method of analysis.
+For an observational study, how did you control for lurking variables?
+For a survey, how did you choose a representative sample? - (4) Method of analysis.
 How did you analyze the data and derive your conclusions?
 Did you specify an analysis plan before you collected your data?
 What statistical techniques did you use graphical techniques, correlations, regressions, hypothesis tests, confidence intervals, comparisons, chi-square or ANOVA tests? - (5) Results and conclusions.
 What did you find out?
 Did you answer your questions?
 Construct graphics, if you can, to make the evidence clear. - (6) Discussion and critique.
 How sure are you of your results?
 How sure should we be?
-If there are alternative explanations or grounds for doubt, describe them fairly.

-Pilot study: It may be a good idea to conduct a small pilot study to try out your data collection/analysis technique(s).
+If there are alternative explanations or grounds for doubt, describe them fairly. - Pilot study: It may be a good idea to conduct a small pilot study to try out your data collection/analysis technique(s).
 In practice it's common to spend 10% to 15% of one's resources on such a pilot study in an effort to gather preliminary information so that the main study will have a better chance of being successful.
-Often adjustments are made to the study between the pilot and the main study (for example, deciding to take data on other variables that may be observable).

-Topics: The most important thing is to pick a topic that you find interesting, but if you need help getting started thinking about it, here are some sample topics.
+Often adjustments are made to the study between the pilot and the main study (especially, for example, changing the wording of questionnaires, or deciding to take data on other variables that may be observable). - Topics: The most important thing is to pick a topic that you find interesting, but if you need help getting started thinking about it, here are some sample topics.
 (You should have no trouble coming up with something less lame than these.)

 Experiments: 1.
 Compare two brands of stain removers.
-2. Determine how many licks it takes to get to the center of a Tootsie Pop.
+2. Compare response rates for paper surveys and email surveys.
 3. Conduct a taste test between bottled water and Brita-filtered water.
 4. Test whether people can distinguish between the quality of CD's and MP3's.
-5. Compare heart rates before and after consumption of Count Chocula.
+5. Compare responses to different ways of wording the same question.
 6. Test different measures to keep squirrels off a bird feeder.
 7. Compare the time it takes to travel two different routes (e.g., by car).

-Observational Studies: 1.
+Surveys and Observational Studies: 1.
 Compare time spent on athletics at Agnes Scott for different sports.
 2. Evaluate the weather forecasts for high and low temperature predictions.
 3. Compare the fraction of front-page space devoted to local, national, and international stories by the Atlanta Journal-Constitution, Washington Post and New York Times.
 4. Determine what variables best predict team success in baseball (or some other sport).
 5. Compare the length of commercial breaks for sporting events and for other programs.
 6. Try to estimate the number of squirrels that live on campus.
 7. Compare the widths of parking spaces and/or vehicles in different parking lots.
 8. Compare gas prices for different companies and different locations.